KateFavre/Inventory-Application-Java-Springboot/README.md

 added style to lines 11-34 in about.html instead of linking css (trying to make sure bootstrap css is showing up) added style to lines 13-36 in mainscreen.html instead of linking css (trying to make sure bootstrap css is showing up)

+added if statements to lines 44, 75, and 122 in BootStrapData.java to make sure repositories are empty before adding sample inventory

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 •  The “Buy Now” button must be next to the buttons that update and delete products.